 Physical therapy suggested by the best neurologist in Pune

 Sciatic pain might make it hard for you to be active.
 However, doctors usually do not recommend going for complete bed rest.
-When it comes to managing sciatic pain, certain activities and positions tend to feel more comfortable than the others.
+When it comes to managing sciatic pain, certain activities and positions tend to feel more comfortable than others.

 When the symptoms aren’t too severe but stay for more than a few weeks, the doctor might ask you to go for physical therapy.
 Proper exercises might help you in reducing sciatic pain.
 They also tend to offer conditioning that helps in preventing your pain from coming back.